crcn-archive/paperclipjs.com/lib/pages/index.md

 ## Interoperable

 Paperclip doesn't make any assumptions about your codebase.
-Easily use paperclip in [Backbone](http://jsfiddle.net/3o4622z3/2/), Anglar, or Ember-based applications.
+Easily use paperclip in [Backbone](http://jsfiddle.net/3o4622z3/2/), Angluar, or Ember-based applications.

 ------------------------------------------------------------------